-You want reading to be a pleasant activity, so create a welcoming spot to read in each day.
+You want reading to be a pleasant activity, so create a welcoming spot to read your book each day.
 The space you choose should be quiet and without distractions, with proper lighting and furnishings.
 A library, home office, or sofa in the living room can all work.

 Keep a supply of books available

-You want access to a variety of reading material, so you can always match your mood and interest.
-You might find you like reading nonfiction most mornings, and romance novels on weekends, etc. Keep your shelves filled with books so that you’ll have the material you want when you want it.
+You want access to a variety of books, so you can always match your mood and interest.
+You might find you like reading nonfiction most mornings, and romance novels on weekends, etc. Keep your shelves filled with books so that you’ll have the material you want when you want to read it.

 Set a time

-It may be helpful to make a specific time to read each day.
+It may be helpful to make a specific time to read every day.
+It could be first thing in the morning, during your lunch break or after work.
 Waiting until bedtime is not always a great idea—though it’s one of the pleasures of reading—because you may find yourself too tired to engage.

 Today we have the world of books at our keyboard.
-Websites like LibraryThing and Goodreads provide large communities of book-lovers for recommendations and reviews.
+We need to find some good books to pick up and websites like LibraryThing and Goodreads provide large communities of book-lovers for recommendations and reviews.
 Don’t be intimidated by the vast ocean of books that can be read.